Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Natural aging process

-With time, stains can penetrate the teeth’ thick outer coating into the enamel.
-Furthermore, teeth discoloration may result from several drugs.
+With time, stains can penetrate the teeth’s thick outer coating into the enamel.
+Additionally, certain medications can contribute to internal discoloration.

 On the other hand, frequent dental checkups and professional cleanings can help eliminate surface stains and prevent additional discoloration.
 Good oral hygiene and dietary choices can also help minimize discoloration.